sampsyo/cs6120/content/blog/2020-05-22-rt-template/index.md

 <img src="diamond.png" width="700" >

 Results show instruction replacement has several orders of magnitude performance overhead.
-(C program takes micro seconds while python function calls consume minutes for a small benchmark).
-Function replacement overhead is low, but still significant.
-(In the order of milliseconds).
+(C program takes micro seconds while Python function calls consume minutes for a small benchmark.)
+Function replacement overhead is low, but still significant (in the order of milliseconds).
 Instruction block replacement lies in betweent these two extremes.
-Runtime library in C is however more performant than the original program.
+C runtime function call however, is more performant than the original program.
 I suspect this is due to the library compilation at a higher optimization than the original program, which is compiled in `-O1`.

-Following graph shows all the benchmarks the current function replacement functionally works.
+Following graph shows all the benchmarks that the current function replacement functionally works.

 <img src="func.png" width="700" >

 It is evident from this graph that for a benchmark suite as MachSuite, instruction level replacement is intractable.

 ## Conclusions
-I think the initial goal of this exploration is successful, these templates do provide a basis to create passes with runtime function insertion.
-However, it also provides two unsurprising insights,
+I think the initial goal of this exploration is successful: these templates do provide a basis to create passes with runtime function insertion.
+However, it also provides two unsurprising insights:
 - Python function calls are super slow compared to C, therefore such a simulation framework can only go so far.
-- Even though function calls can be inserted at each of these levels with the framework templates, it can be quite hard to come up with a selection algorithm to get somethign useful done.
+- Even though function calls can be inserted at each of these levels with the framework templates, it can be quite hard to come up with a selection algorithm to get something useful done.

-Some other learnings from the project are,
+Some other learnings from the project are:
 - which version in Python to use for embedding in C turned out to be surprisingly hard.
-- extending MachSuite to test kernel functions multiple times should have been trivial, however I kept running into segmentation faults.
+- extending MachSuite to test kernel functions multiple times should have been trivial.
+However I kept running into segmentation faults.
 This is yet to be debugged.
-- which optimization level to use in llvm has an impact on the llvm passes.
+- which optimization level to use in LLVM has an impact on the LLVM passes.
 Some passes need to be completely reworked or substantially extended to cover multiple optimizations.

 ## References